sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 ## Cody on your self-hosted Sourcegraph Enterprise instance

+### Prerequisites

+- Sourcegraph 5.0.1 or above.
+- An Anthropic API key, that you can get from your Technical Advisor or Customer Engineer.
+- (Optionally), an OpenAI API key for embeddings.

 There are two steps required to enable Cody for Enterprise: enable your Sourcegraph instance and configure the VS Code extension.

 ### Step 1: Enable Cody on your Sourcegraph instance